t1t4nium/hermes-agent-reset-bundled-skills/README.md

-A GitHub Actions workflow (`.github/workflows/compat.yml`) runs the same self-test against the latest Hermes on a weekly schedule and on manual dispatch, installing the plugin with the README install command.
+A GitHub Actions workflow (`.github/workflows/compat.yml`) runs the same self-test against the latest Hermes on a weekly schedule and on manual dispatch, installing the plugin.
 It catches breakage introduced by Hermes updates without any manual step.

 ## Notes and limitations